-UND/CC students will need to have completed 9 credit hours of humanities credit and 3 hours of world culture credit that is accepted by the University of North Dakota as transferable.
-Please work with pre-OT advisor to ensure appropriate course selection.
+\\Students wishing to apply to the UND Master's of Occupational Therapy program will need to have completed 9 credit hours of fine arts/humanities courses (3 hours of which needs to be simultaneously designated as Global Studies credit) that adheres to the University of North Dakota's Essential Studies program and is transferable.
+Please work with a pre-OT advisor to ensure appropriate course selection.